 Finally, we examined whether the firing activity of CRF neurons changed over repeated sessions of ethanol consumption.
-When we compared CRF lick-response types, we found that CRF-P units’ frequencies of discharge were much higher in later sessions compared to early sessions, while CRF-NR units did not display any significant change in their firing rates in later drinking sessions (Fig 4A).
-We also examined the %SiB in early vs late sessions and found similar results, with only CRF-P cells showing a substantial increase in bursting in later sessions, while CRF-NR units showed no change (Fig4B).
+When we compared CRF lick-response types, we found that CRF-P units’ firing rates were much higher in later sessions compared to early sessions, while CRF-NR units did not display any significant change in their firing rates in later drinking sessions (Fig 4A).
+We also examined the %SiB in early vs late sessions and found similar results, with only CRF-P cells showing a substantial increase in bursting in later sessions, while CRF-NR units showed no change (Fig 4B).

 Altogether, this evidence further supports a relationship between prolonged/repeated ethanol consumption and the firing/burst properties of CRF neurons in the CeA.
 Moreover, there is a population of CeA-CRF units that fire immediately before the mouse licks for ethanol (CRF-P units), and these neurons dynamically modify their firing rate and %SiB during the 4-hour ethanol drinking sessions, as well as after repeated ethanol sessions.